meetrais/Azure-AI-OpenAI/README.md

 1. In your Azure Portal account search for Azure OpenAI and then select "Azure OpenAI" service.
    ![image](https://github.com/meetrais/Azure-AI-Search-OpenAI/assets/17907862/f9ca7994-b570-46a4-b515-b7f3671dfe49)

 2. After following step#1 you will see below page.
-Select "Azure OpenAI" button and follow remaining steps.
+Select "Create Azure OpenAI" button and follow remaining steps.
    ![image](https://github.com/meetrais/Azure-AI-Search-OpenAI/assets/17907862/3ebc7772-a747-49c5-a296-0e298872c1f8)

 3. Once you created Azure OpenAI service you go to your Azure OpenAI service resource and then select "Go to Azure OpenAI Studio" link.